 Often a thought occurs to me as I’m dealing with the latest round of “she broke my pretend pinwheel – on purpose! – and now it’s the wrong color.”
 We must be an awful lot like this to God.
 And just like with my kids – we’re not faking it.
 We genuinely do experience our hurts and slights against us and challenges in front of us as being that bad.
 And just like with our own kids, the only real answer is for us to grow up.
 Get some perspective.
 Learn that a stubbed toe is not a severed limb.
 And if it was, screaming like that would just make you bleed out and die faster anyways.

-My drama king has finally found a way to keep it all in perspective.
-Every time he’s about to get upset (and complain and complain and complain) about something he reminds himself of just how lucky he really is.
-You see, the dear boy learned about Goliath Chicken Spiders (they eat birds as big as chickens, you see).
+My drama queen has finally found a way to keep it all in perspective.
+Every time she’s about to get upset (and complain and complain and complain) about something she reminds herself of just how lucky she really is.
+You see, the dear girl learned about Goliath Chicken Spiders (they eat birds as big as chickens, you know).
 We live in the great northern tundras of the United States which don’t have a climate suitable for Goliath Chicken Spiders.
-So whatever is going on in his world it’s better than living with the possibility that there could be a Goliath Chicken Spider in the backyard.
-It’s the only good thing about living here he tells me.
+So whatever is going on in her world it’s better than living with the possibility that there could be a Goliath Chicken Spider in the backyard.
+It’s the only good thing about living here she tells me.

 “Unless you become as a little child . . . “